chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 Next, configure your OIDC application as follows:

 * Set redirect URI to `https://issuer.enforce.dev/oauth/callback`
-* Restrict grants types to **authorization code** only.
+* Restrict grant types to **authorization code** only.
 It is critical that your application does not support "client credentials", "device code", "implicit" or other grant types (sometimes called “flows”).
 * Restrict response types to only authorization codes (sometimes called just “code”)
 * Enable “openid”, “email” and “profile” scopes for application
-* Disable or set PKCE to optional
+* Disable or set PKCE to **optional**

 Finally, configure a set of client credentials and make note of the following details to configure Chainguard: